‘Yellowstone’ Pits John Against Beth in the Most Emotional Scene of Season 4 (RECAP)

 [Warning: The below contains MAJOR spoilers for Yellowstone Season 4 Episode 9 “No Such Thing as Fair.”]

-Kevin Costner and Kelly Reilly deliver such powerful performances in the latest Yellowstone episode that will (once again) have you wondering why they have yet to get any Emmy recognition four seasons in to the host show.
+Kevin Costner and Kelly Reilly deliver such powerful performances in the latest Yellowstone episode that will (once again) have you wondering why they have yet to get any Emmy recognition four seasons in.

 The episode begins with Beth (Reilly) a bit peeved that her fiancé Rip (Cole Hauser) let her father (Costner) walk into a diner filled with armed robbers.
 But as Rip points out, no one can stop John from doing anything.
 He also notices she wasn’t worried about him.
 “I never worry about you,” she says.
 “I know nothing’s happening to you.”
 He disagrees.